caldwell-matthew/fetch/README.md

 - Have Python 3+ installed with dependencies (datadog_api_client and dotenv).
 - Enter DataDog configuration variables `DD_API` and `DD_APP` in a file named `.env`.
 - Modify the `main()` function to reference whichever function you want to run.
-- Run the script using Python 3: `py ./fetch.py`
+- Run the script using Python 3: `./fetch.py`

 ## Functions